exakat/exakat/docs/Rules.rst

 +--------------+---------------------------------------------------------------------------------------------------------------+

 .. _foreach-don't-change-pointer:

 Foreach Don't Change Pointer
 ############################

 In PHP 7.0, the foreach loop won't change the internal pointer of the array, but will work on a copy.
-So, applying array pointer's functions such as `current() <http://www.php.net/current>`_ or `next() <http://www.php.net/next>`_ to the source array won't have the same behavior than in PHP 5.
+So, applying array pointer's functions such as `'current() <http://www.php.net/current>`_ or `'next() <http://www.php.net/next>`_ to the source array won't have the same behavior than in PHP 5.

-This anly applies when a `foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ by reference is used.
+This anly applies when a `'foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ by reference is used.

 .. code-block:: php